commontoolsinc/RFC/rfc/sigil.md

 ### Use Cases

-- **Query sigils**: Use when you want a mutable reference that can be replaced with direct values
+- **Embed sigils**: Use when you want a mutable reference that can be replaced with direct values
-- **Cursor sigils**: Use when you want transparent redirection, like permanent redirects or symbolic links
+- **Mount sigils**: Use when you want transparent redirection, like permanent redirects or symbolic links

 ### Blob Sigil (`blob@1`)